 11.3.1.1.
-Description of the methodologies and the underlying assumptions used
+Description of the methodologies and the underlying assumptions used the data from newly established data recording system introduced by Croatian forests Ltd to support Croatian KP reporting during the 2nd CP.

 Methods and assumptions for estimating carbon stock changes in forests on areas under the Article 3.3 (afforestation/reforestation and deforestation) and Article 3.4 (forest management) of the Kyoto Protocol follow those applied for the UNFCCC reporting (see chapter 6.3).